aivarsk/aivarsk.github.io/_posts/2021-11-01-low-latency-kafka-producers.md

 Parameter `queue.buffering.max.ms` is the same `linger.ms` mentioned by other sources according to [librdkafka documentation](https://raw.githubusercontent.com/edenhill/librdkafka/master/CONFIGURATION.md).
 But that's about the only *real* advice those articles provide.
 Some go into replication factor and number of acknowledgments and sacrificing durability for performance.

-I wrote short python code that produces messages sequentally in a loop and calculates the time it takes:
+I wrote short Python code that produces messages sequentally in a loop and calculates the time it takes:

 ```python
 for _ in range(100):
     producer.produce(topic='test', value=value, key=key, on_delivery=delivery_callback)